|Jun 7th - Jul 4th||Jul 7th - Jul 19th||Jul 21st - Aug 30th||Sep 2nd - Sep 20th|

 Overnight Orca Sea Kayaking Adventure – Day 2

 You will wake up to a camp breakfast cooking and the aroma of coffee.
 Once the kayaks are packed you paddle, once more among the marine mammals of the Pacific Northwest while we slowly start the homeward journey.
 The route home will vary depending on our afternoon weather forecast but our focus will remain on wildlife viewing.
 When we find ourselves in the vicinity of a pod of Orca, your guide will deploy the research grade hydrophone they carry so we may hear their communications.
 We use an external amplifier and speaker so all may hear.
 If you have a video mode on your camera, this can allow you to capture the sounds as well as the sight of these spectacular animals.

 Lunch will be had on a remote beach before the last leg towards Telegraph Cove.
 On arrival at around 3-30pm and after the group photo has been taken, you can just grab your belongings and enjoy the rest of your vacation.
 We do the entire cleanup!
 Many guests stay a while, reliving the adventure with new friends and exchanging contact information so pictures can be shared.
 Be sure to take time to visit the Whale museum before leaving this pristine wilderness haven.

-We typically follow this itinerary; however on some occasions need to make changes due to weather or tidal considerations; Our goal will always remain to provide you the best possible wildlife experience.
+We typically follow this itinerary; however on some occasions need to make changes due to weather or tidal considerations; Our goal will always remain to provide you the best possible wildlife and kayaking experience.

 A few times a year we will see Minke whales and on rare occasions Fin whales or Cougars.

-A great itinerary – 2 Full Days kayaking the ‘realm of the killer whale’!
+A great itinerary – 2 Full Days kayaking where Orca call home!